HOF linebacker, pass rush great Kevin Greene dies at 58

 “When Kevin came to the Steelers in 1993 he had an immediate impact.
 Paired with Greg Lloyd, Kevin and Greg led a defense that became known as Blitzburgh and went on to play in Super Bowl 30.
 Kevin’s energy and enthusiasm were inspiring for our team as well as our fans.”

-“So sad to hear the news of Kevin Greene passing away,” said Steelers defensive lineman Cam Heyward.
+“So sad to hear the news of Kevin Greene passing away,” Steelers defensive lineman Cam Heyward said.
 “I only had a couple of interactions with him but when we did talk he always spoke with great energy and passion.”

 Added Heyward’s teammate, Stephon Tuitt, on Twitter: